Pioneer William

 In memory of a Brave Man.
 (Burnley

-While at work on February 16th, Pioneer William Buckley (37) 117433,
+While at work on February 16th, Pioneer William Buckley

-Labour Battalion.
-Royal Engineers was hit by a German shell and killed
+aged 37, 117433, Labour Battalion.
+Royal Engineers was hit by a German

-Ellis Beamer of the special reserve who has been killed.
-Another nephew
+nephew, Ellis Beamer of the special reserve who has been killed.
+Another

-is a prisoner of war.
+nephew is a prisoner of war.

 Capt.
 E. R. H Jackson